-Bettina Scholz's research interests are in contemporary liberal political theories, including theories of deliberative democracy, multiculturalism, and cosmopolitanism.
+Bettina Scholz's research interests are in contemporary liberal political theories, including theories of deliberative democracy, multiculturalism, feminism, and cosmopolitanism.
 She is specifically interested in how liberalism balances the demands of individual liberty with the challenges of national as well as international social and cultural diversity, especially when the latter includes illiberal practices.

 - Ph.D., Political Science, Harvard University